deeptools/deepTools/docs/content/example_api_tutorial.rst

     [  1.98923924   2.43743744  22.90102603]

-The `run()` method splits the computation of the coverage over 10 processors and aggregates the results.
-When the parameter number of samples is used the regions selected for the computation of the coverage are not random.
-Instead, the genome is split into 'number-of-samples' equal parts and at the start of each part is then queried for the coverage.
-If truly random values are required is recommended to pass a bed file to the constructor containing the regions to be sampled.
+The `run()` method splits the computation over 10 processors and collates the results.
+When the parameter `numberOfSamples` is used, the regions selected for the computation of the coverage are not random.
+Instead, the genome is split into 'number-of-samples' equal parts and the start of each part is queried for its coverage.
+You can also compute coverage over selected regions by inputting a BED file.

 Now it is possible to make some diagnostic plots from the results: